The static application security testing

 All you need to know about Static Application Security Testing

 The static application security testing (SAST) programme automates the investigation of web application vulnerabilities.
 It uses AST (automated security testing) approaches to look for potential issues with web applications, such as cross-site scripting attacks, SQL injection flaws, and other vulnerabilities.
 SAST can test any online application, regardless of the programming languages or frameworks employed.
-It also includes capabilities for testing intranet and mobile applications.
+It also includes capabilities for testing intranet and mobile applications, like the jira user story.

 Static application security testing solutions like SAST automate the process of finding vulnerabilities in online applications.
 Two further well-known application security testing approaches are white box and black box.
 White-box testing depends on the developer or administrator to identify issues with a programme, while black-box testing avoids any source code access restrictions and instead uses manual methods (i.e., inspection) to locate bugs.
 Static analysis tools like AST can be used to look for vulnerabilities in any language or framework, unlike certain other application security testing methodologies that are restricted to specific programming languages or frameworks.
 Employing a static application security testing tool like SAST has the following benefits: